neurodata/ndstore/_sources/sphinx/datamodel.txt

    :Type: {image, annotation, timeseries}
    :Default: None

-.. function:: Exceptions
+.. function:: Exception Enabled

    Exceptions is an option to enable the possibility for annotations to contradict each other (assign different values to the same point).

    :Type: {TRUE,FALSE}
    :Default: TRUE

-.. function:: Resolution
+.. function:: Base Resolution

    Resolution is the starting resolution of the data being uploaded to the channel.